7hacker/data-structures-algorithms-in-python/README.md

 cmd_example.py : How to build a Shell-esque Prompt interface using python

 coin.py : how many ways to make change of k, given a set of coins

+coinchange.py : Given N coins make change, C with the minimum number of coins.
+Output the coins used to make the Change.
+If there are more than one such sets, output them all.
+The same coin can be used repeatedly

 coinplay.py : you and your friend are playing a game with coins, such that each coin has a value, and you can pick a coin from the start of a list or end of a list.
 If you begin first, and your friend is equally competent as you, what is the best choice you can make?